lxy878/lxy878.github.io/_posts/2020-06-04-sinatra_project.markdown

 layout: post
 title:      "Sinatra Project"
 date:       2020-06-04 14:32:55 +0000
 description: 'Finally, I completed the sinatra project!!!
-I feel that the project is less difficult but more complex than the CLI project.
-The project requirements don't focus on write ruby classes like the CLI....'
+I feel that the project is less difficult but more complex than the CLI project....'
 permalink:  react_rails_project
 ---